-- Begin to apply the research and writing skills you will need to continuously develop during your doctoral program in preparation for researching and writing a high quality dissertation. - Work effectively as a team to integrate, prepare and present an engaging and informative group presentation based on your individual research. - Utilize Google Documents a resource you will continue to find helpful for group work. - Learn about the current state of research in educational leadership and begin to identify possible areas of interest for your dissertation research.
+- Begin to apply the research and writing skills you will need to continuously develop during your doctoral program as preparation for researching and writing a high quality dissertation. - Work effectively as a team to integrate, prepare and present an engaging and informative group presentation based on your individual research. - Learn about the current state of research in educational leadership and begin to identify possible areas of interest for your dissertation research.